garymichaelbass/azure-iot-location-pipeline/README.md

         ```
         This command will remove all resources managed by your Terraform configuration.

-        This can also be done from Github via the "Terraform Destroy" action.
+        This can also be done from GitHub via the "Terraform Destroy" action.

 ## Contributing